 (5) Copies of bills, termination notices, correspondence, or other documentation relevant to the inquiry.

-F. After receipt of an inquiry, OER shall initiate a review and an investigation to resolve the matter that includes but is not limited to:
+F. After receipt of an inquiry, CAD shall initiate a review and an investigation to resolve the matter that includes but is not limited to:

 (1) Obtaining information from the utility or supplier and customer;